chrisdaaz/samvera-staticweb/README.md

 ## Exercise 1

-*Explore the site's configurations*
+*Customize the website*

-All of the site's configurations are contained in the `_config.yml` file.
+All of the site's configurations are contained in the `_config.yml` file with your text editor.
 Open up the `_config.yml` file and start adding in your own information (feel free to ignore any fields you don't plan on using).
-If you are previewing the site, you won't see any changes you make to the `_config.yml` file until you restart the server (i.e. `bundle exec jekyll serve`).

-Go ahead and start editing the configurations:
+1. Edit the following fiels in the `_config.yml` file:
     - title
     - name
     - description
     - site author section

-Change the [theme's skin](https://mmistakes.github.io/minimal-mistakes/docs/configuration/).
-You can change it back to the `Default` skin if it's your favorite!
+    - minimal_mistakes_skin
+2. Save your changes
+3. Start the preview server from the terminal: `bundle exec jekyll serve`
+4. Preview the site with a web browser: http://localhost:4000/

+If you are previewing the site in your web browser, you won't see any of the changes you made to the `_config.yml` file until you restart the server (i.e. `bundle exec jekyll serve`).

 ## Exercise 2